 At KidsAbility, many of the children we see have difficulty with learning how to move i.e. crawling, cruising, walking and running.
 For these children, mobility is a challenge.
 Not only does it impact their daily function, it also impacts their ability to engage and participate in gross motor play with their friends and family.
 Working with our physiotherapists, children learn to optimize their movement and gross motor abilities to maximize their participation in areas that are important to them and their families.
 Physiotherapists work collaboratively with families/youth on learning strategies that maximize their function to develop increased independence outside of therapy sessions.

 Physiotherapists* at KidsAbility work across all of our sites as an integral part of many teams such as:

-- Being family centered through collaborative goal making to assist clients and families in understanding the steps needed to achieve their goals.
-Physiotherapists*work closely with family members and other care providers in addition to the client.
+- Collaborative goal-making to assist clients and families in understanding the steps needed to achieve their goals.
+Physiotherapists work closely with family members and other care providers in addition to the client.

-- Physiotherapists* educate on how to incorporate strategies that maximize the clients function and foster independence outside of physiotherapy sessions both in the home and in community settings.
+- Educating on how to incorporate strategies that maximize the client's function and foster independence outside of physiotherapy sessions both in the home and in community settings.

 - Range of motion impairments through educating, designing and teaching home based positioning and stretching programs

 - Muscular strength and endurance impairments to help optimize function, alignment and posture

 - Balance and coordination impairments

 For more information on Physiotherapy: